Materials-Consortia/OPTIMADE/optimade.md

 A client can request a specific entry by appending an ID component to the URL of an entry listing endpoint.
 This will return properties for the entry with that ID.

-If using the JSON API format, the ID component MUST be the content of the `id` field.
+In the default `json` response format, the ID component MUST be the content of the `id` field.

 Note that entries cannot have an ID of `'info'`, as this would collide with the 'Info' endpoint (described in section [4.4.
 Info Endpoints](#h.4.4)) for a given entry type.